-Also watch this video to listen to the Sales Job Interview questions
+Also watch this video to listen to the Retail Sales Job Interview Questions

 Interview Question 1.
 Tell me something bit about yourself?

-Tip / Suggested Answer: This is a very general and vague question.
+Tip to Answer: This is a very general and vague question.
 At the same time it is the often asked question during the initial part of the interview.

 Many candidates give very short answer such as “My name is Anthony Dsouza, I belong to this city and I have come for the interview”.
 Yet there are candidates who would very long answers and most of it would be irrelevant which fails to impress the interview board.